 to eligible students.
 In addition, there are several bursaries and scholarships available to Aboriginal students through the University of Toronto’s First Nations House

 .
 There are also several external scholarships available throughout the year to Aboriginal students.
 These opportunities are advertised by the Aboriginal Law Program Coordinator as applications for each become available.
+Aboriginal applicants and current JD students can learn more about funding their education by referring to the Aboriginal Student JD Funding Guide

-Yes.
 The Faculty has a fellowship program for Aboriginal students called the June Callwood Program

 .
 This fellowship offers community-based paid internships that allow students to gain practical experience in Aboriginal community organizations.
 Students who are interested in the international aspects of Aboriginal law are encouraged to propose internship projects working with international Indigenous communities through the Faculty’s International Human Rights Program.